 I can’t think of a better – or easier – way to help take control of your bone health.* I’ve done the research for you and have brought together three of the most promising ingredients that are clinically tested to:

 - Maintain or increase bone density and strength*

 - Support the development of healthy, flexible arteries for cardiovascular health*

 The good news is… you don’t need to go out and buy individual supplements to get these potential benefits.
 We’ve bundled them together for you.

-My Calcium with Vitamins D and K2 combines the advanced form of Vitamin K2 MK-7 in its patented form MenaQ7® with whole food ESC® eggshell calcium.
-To complete the perfect ratios, we’ve added 4,000 IUs of Vitamin D3 as Cholecalciferol.
+Our Calcium with Vitamins D3 and K2 combines the advanced form of Vitamin K2 MK-7 with whole food Calcium Carbonate from Organic Eggshell.
+To complete the perfect ratios, we’ve added 5,000 IUs of Vitamin D3 as Cholecalciferol.